setms/book/docs/requirements/analysis.md

 The Build-Measure-Learn cycle in Lean Startup corresponds to the probe-sense-response approach suited for the _Complicated_ domain.
-This process moves the requirements gathering activity from _Complex_ to _Complicated_.
+This process moves the undertaking from _Complex_ to _Complicated_.
 Once the company establishes product/market fit, its requirements process normalizes.

 <!-- vale Google.FirstPerson = NO -->